Nikos Christodoulides: Amalthea Initiative

 At a European Council summit on 26 October 2023 and at the 2023 Paris Peace Forum, organized by French president Emmanuel Macron, Christodoulides presented his initiative to open a maritime corridor between Cyprus and Gaza, intending to deliver aid to Gaza during the Gaza war.
 Due to the small distance between Cyprus and the conflict zone, Christodoulides suggested utilizing Larnaca's port for shipping significant amounts of humanitarian relief to Gaza by sea.
 The aid would be collected, inspected, and stored in Cyprus; after daily checks by a joint committee, including Israel, the aid would be sent to Gaza.
 The vessels would be accompanied by warships and would arrive at a designated neutral area on the coast of Gaza.
+Cypriot media have credited retired rear admiral Costas Fitiris with volunteering as one of the principal drafters and operational designers of the Amalthea plan, before his later appointment as Minister of Justice and Public Order.